stefan-hesse/test-repository/web-console-ui-translations/UI_TRANSLATIONS_README.md

 Automated translation pipeline for the Avatour web console UI strings.

-Translates `en.json` (English source) into Italian and German using the DeepL API, with post-processing to correct known mistranslations and enforce Avatour terminology.
+Translates `en.json` (English source) into Italian and German using the DeepL API Pro, with post-processing to correct known mistranslations and enforce Avatour terminology.

 ---